Steps for Access

 LDS MOTION PICTURE STUDIO

-Entry to the LDS Motion Picture Studio is by invitation only and coordinated by the TMA Department.
-Some classes are held in the MPS, these students will be required to follow parking and security procedures.
-All requests for access to the FSSS or other access request must be submitted to and approved through the Access process.
+Entry to the LDS Motion Picture Studio is by invitation only and coordinated by the TMA Department. .
+All requests for access to the FSSS or MPS must be submitted to and approved through the Access process.
 Requests for the MPS should come two weeks before the desired access.
+Please email email@example.com for further instructions.